 Transport and Tunnels

-Building services, Maintenance, Security, Instrumentation, Controls and Automation
+Telemetry, Building services, Maintenance, Instrumentation, Controls and Automation

-A small electrical workshop facility with tooling and equipment enables the group to produce in-house small isolator builds, lighting panel builds and remote monitoring enclosure pre-assemblies.
+FSD continues to undertake smaller electrical installation service contracts across various sectors offering customers timeliness and value for money.
+An electrical workshop facility with tooling and equipment enables the Group to react quickly by producing various in-house components including small isolator builds, lighting panels and remote monitoring enclosure pre-assemblies.

 PRINCIPAL RISKS AND UNCERTAINTIES

-The group is dependent on the quality, attention and diligence of its personnel across the full spectrum of its skill disciplines.
-The group’s ability to attract, retain, train and motivate its skilled management and personnel will be reflected by business growth, profitability and a reputation for quality work.
-The group offers ‘added-value’ to its customers by offering a superior quality of project management, engineering and supervisory resource to complement its installation services.
-It is this wealth of knowledge and experience that sets FSD aside from its competition.
+The Group is dependent on the quality, attention and diligence of its personnel across the full spectrum of its skill disciplines.
+The Group’s ability to attract, retain, train and motivate its skilled management and personnel will be reflected by business growth, profitability and a reputation for quality work.
+The Group offers ‘added-value’ to its customers by offering a superior quality of project resource to complement its installation services.

 Health and safety